Adaptive and Robust Multi-Task Learning: Theoretical analysis

 \section{Theoretical analysis}

-In this section, we provide a non-asymptotic analysis of vanilla, clustered and low-rank ARMUL algorithms.
-The theoretical investigation yields a principled approach for choosing the weights $\{ w_j \}_{j=1}^m$ together with regularization parameters $\{ \lambda_j \}_{j=1}^m$.
-The resulting estimators automatically adapt to unknown task relatedness.
-The study under statistical settings is built upon the deterministic results in \Cref{sec-deterministic}, which could be of independent interest.
+In this section, we conduct a non-asymptotic analysis of vanilla, clustered and low-rank ARMUL algorithms.
+Our theoretical investigation shows that the proposed estimators automatically adapt to the unknown task relatedness.
+The study under statistical settings is built upon the deterministic results in Appendix A, which could be of independent interest.